Yubico/webauthn-recovery-extension/README.md

 - `"generate"`,

+   1. If the current operation is not an `authenticatorGetAssertion` operation, return CTAP2_ERR_XXX.

-   1. Let `creds` be an empty list.
+   2. Let `creds` be an empty list.

-   2. For each algorithm ID, AAGUID and recovery seed tuple `(alg, aaguid, S)` stored in this authenticator:
+   3. For each algorithm ID, AAGUID and recovery seed tuple `(alg, aaguid, S)` stored in this authenticator:

        1. If `alg` equals